-Leading Lines Composition
+Leading Lines Photography

-When I first started in photography, one of the first techniques that really stood out was the rule of leading lines.
+When I first got started in photography, one of the first techniques that really stood out was the rule of leading lines.
 As my interest in photography grew, and I began seeking knowledge, this was the one rule that continued to make a difference.
 I knew it was something that would consistently make my photos more interesting.

 Leading lines composition is typically found in landscape photography.
 It is the easiest guideline to understand and apply when taking landscape photos.
 It would be arguable that no other technique is as powerful visually when composing a scene.

 What Is a Leading Line?

 A leading line is a natural or man-made line that will lead the viewer’s eyes from one location in a photograph to another.
 The idea is to create a sense of depth within the photograph leading the viewer's eyes along a path to the intended subject.
 A person naturally will simply follow the line without consciously knowing they are doing it.